Eglinton Country Park

 Eglinton Castle Interior image

-The image below is of the Tournament Bridge built in the 1840s, and repaired in the 1930s.
+The image below is of the Tournament Bridge built in the 1840s, repaired in the 1930s.

 The building in the distance is the old Estate Office and Stables.